Ruslando/ruslan-homepage/_posts/2021-01-22-jovian-certificate-zerotogans.md

 ##### Further improvements:

 Since then, I have tried to improve the accuracy on this dataset and tried different methods.
 In my latest work, I have used the "EfficientNetB0" architecture with the use of the fast.ai library in order to train the model.
 The EfficientNet model is a state-of-the-art architecture for image classification and object detection and promises better results while having a smaller network with fever parameters.
-With only basic augmentations, I could achieve around 92 % validation accuracy on this dataset.
+With only basic augmentations, I could achieve around 91 % validation accuracy on this dataset, which is a big improvement.
+You can view the colab note book here or on my page on Jovian.

+##### What's in for the future?

+I definetly plan on experimenting and reading about different techniques and strategies.
+It would also be cool to implement one of the networks by hand, instead of just using one.